lse-ds105/ds105a-project-politics_and_datascience/docs/index.md

 ### Average global gini over the years graph:

-Explanation = This graph depicts the average global gini index rate over the years, where the gini index shows economic inequality, the higher the gini, the higher the economic inequality.
+Explanation = This graph depicts the average global gini index rate over the years.
+The gini coefficient is a measure of income distribution, the higher the gini coefficient, the higher the inequality.

 Findings = There is a general increase in the trend of the global gini index, which can be constituted to the wages and jobs of lower-skilled workers in tradable sectors, especially in developed economies.